Date

 What should new patients prepare before their consultation?

-New patients should bring a concise medical history including current medications, past surgeries, and chronic conditions, since systemic health affects candidacy for immediate implants and anesthesia choices.
-If you have previous dental records or radiographs, bring them — otherwise we can take CBCT imaging at the consult to inform a virtual surgical plan.
+New patients should bring a concise medical history, including current medications, past surgeries, and chronic conditions, since systemic health affects candidacy for immediate implants and anesthesia choices.
+If you have previous dental records or radiographs, bring them; otherwise we can take CBCT imaging at the consult to inform a virtual surgical plan.
 Photos of your smile and a clear statement of your goals for function and esthetics help the restorative team match expectations and design an appropriate provisional and final prosthesis.
-Finally, review financing options ahead of time so you can discuss payment plans and leave the consult with clarity about next steps and timing.
+Finally, review financing options ahead of time so you can discuss payment plans and leave the consultation with clarity about next steps and timing.

 This article provided a clinical overview, a candidacy checklist, cost drivers and financing options, a step‑by‑step workflow, benefits versus risks, and clear booking guidance to support informed decisions about same‑day dental implants and full‑mouth restoration.